Bertrand Barère: Political career (1789–93)

 Soon after the king's flight to Varennes (June 1791), Barère joined the republican party and the Feuillants.
 However, he continued to keep in touch with the Duke of Orléans, whose natural daughter, Pamela, he tutored.
 After the Constituent Assembly ended its session, he was nominated one of the judges of the newly instituted Cour de cassation from October 1791 to September 1792.

 In September 1792 he was elected to the National Convention for the département of the Hautes-Pyrénées.[5]
 Barère served as presiding officer in the National Convention and chaired the trial of Louis XVI in December 1792–January 93.[7]
 He voted with The Mountain for the king's execution "without appeal and without delay," and closed his speech with: "the tree of liberty grows only when watered by the blood of tyrants."

 He was a member of the Constitution Committee that drafted the Girondin constitutional project in February 1793.
 On 18 March Barère proposed to establish a Committee of Public Safety.
 On 7 April, Barère was elected to the Committee of Public Safety.
 A member of "The Plain," who was unaligned with either The Mountain or the Girondins, he was the first member elected to the Committee of Public Safety and one of two members (with Robert Lindet), who served on it during its entire existence.
-In this role he utilized his eloquence and popularity within the Convention to serve as the voice of the Committee.
+In this role he utilized his eloquence and popularity within the convention to serve as the voice of the committee.
 Of 923 orders signed by the Committee of Public Safety in the fall of 1793, Barère was the author or first signatory on 244, the second most behind Carnot, with the majority of his orders dealing with police activities.
 The majority of the Plain was formed by independents as Barère, Cambon and Carnot but they were dominated by the radical Mountain.

 Despite his popularity, Barère was regarded by more extreme revolutionaries as a vacillating politician without true revolutionary ideals.
 Palmer (1949) analyzed that 'his commitment to the Revolution rather than any distinct faction separated him from other major Revolutionary figures'.
 Jean-Paul Marat used the last edition of his paper Publiciste de la République Française (no. 242, 14 July 1793) to attack Barère directly:

-"There is one whom I regard as the most dangerous enemy of the Nation: I mean Barère...
-I'm convinced that he plays both sides of every issue until he sees which one is coming out ahead.
-He has paralysed all vigorous efforts; he enchains us in order to strangle us."